RaphaelIT7/gmod-holylib/README.md

 # Next things
 - HLTV Client (New Lua class)
-- Add table support to all pvs functions
 - Add `pvs.SetPreventTransmitBulk`
 - Start getting windows symbols for everything.
 This will take a bit